tascha/Assessment-Evaluation/3_evaluation/stakeholders.md

 The answer to the question should be something one or more of your stakeholder groups can use to make a decision (such as continuing to fund a program or ending a partnership).

-**PARTICIPATORY EVALUATION**
+<div class="table-format sidebar"><span class="title"><h5>PARTICIPATORY EVALUATION</h5></span>

 Stakeholders should always be involved in an evaluation, providing context, advice, and feedback about the evaluation. **Participatory evaluation** takes stakeholder participation to the next level and actively involves stakeholders in the process of planning and carrying out the evaluation.
-To learn more about participatory evaluation, see Chapter 36, Section 2 of the Community Toolbox: [**Community-Based Participatory Research**](http://ctb.ku.edu/en/table-of-contents/evaluate/evaluation/intervention-research/main).
+To learn more about participatory evaluation, see Chapter 36, Section 2 of the Community Toolbox: <a href="http://ctb.ku.edu/en/table-of-contents/evaluate/evaluation/intervention-research/main">Community-Based Participatory Research</a>.

+***

 [^6]: Bonney, R., Ellenbogen, K., Goodyear, L., &amp; Hellenga, R. (Eds.).
 (2001). _Principal investigator’s guide: Managing evaluation in informal STEM education projects_.
 Washington, D.C.: Center for Advancement of Informal Science Education.
 Retrieved from